Your guide to triumph go karting tracks in kenya

 - 5 laps Warm-up.
 This is to get you used to the track and karts.

 - 10 laps Race.
 Formula 1 like start from the grid.

 - Winners presentation on the podium and a certificate for the best three.

 For this special package, it will cost a Kenyan Citizen Kshs 2, 300 and for Foreigners Kshs 2,700

 Generally, you simply walk in and get a slot to race.
-However, on high seasons, it highly recommended you book online way in advance before proceeding to the venue to avoid long ques.
+However, on high seasons, it is highly recommended you book online way in advance before proceeding to the venue to avoid long queues.
 Please reach them on the below contacts.

 Mobile: 0721 485247

 Honestly, I didn’t want to write about this venue but since it’s the nearest circuit to Nairobi CBD hence almost an obvious choice for anyone in Nairobi, let’s dive into it.